mslonina/monkey-drupal-profile/README.md

 - Display Suite
 - Mollom
 - Disqus
+- Wysiwyg

 The set of modules has been chosen according to my long experience in working with Drupal.
 It should be useful for building many types of websites.
 Optional features are available, such as Events.
 If your project requires Domain, please uncomment the domain section in the monkey.make file.

+The core Comment module has been disabled.

 No core nor modules tweaks have been made.
 This distro uses the latest recommended releases.